JapanPanda/SDL-RPG-Game/README.md

 you can get setup pretty fast.

 # Level format
-First 2 integers are height and width respectively, the rest are tile types
+First 2 integers are height and width respectively, then the next 4 strings have the filePath of the map to load next in the order up left right down, and the rest are tile types